dxgldotorg/dxgl/ReadMe.md

 ### DXGL 0.5.17
 Due to a bug found in the method used to uniquely identify profile paths, DXGL 0.5.17 and above will perform a one-time renaming of the profile registry keys.
 These new profiles will no longer be compatible with DXGL 0.5.16 or below.

-The “Configuration Version” registry value in HKEY_CURRENT_USER\SOFTWARE\DXGL will be incremented to 3 in order to indicate this fix has been applied.
+The “Configuration Version” (“Configuration Version x64” for the x64 version) registry value in HKEY_CURRENT_USER\SOFTWARE\DXGL will be incremented to 3 in order to indicate this fix has been applied.
 If you need to migrate more version 2 profiles, change “Configuration Version” to 2 and re-run the installer.

 ## System Requirements